 13 Reasons To Love Croatia in the Winter

-1. WE GET THE STREETS TO OURSELVES
+1. You GET THE STREETS TO YOURSELf

 Nothing puts a damper on a trip like being shuffled along like cattle on a crowded street full of selfie sticks.
 But visit Croatia in the winter and you'll find it surprisingly easy to end up walking through the most beautiful cobblestone alleys with no one in sight.
 Even main streets and squares in smaller towns like Omiš, Trogir and Imotski may be free from people in the middle of the day.
 For Wes and I, it means we can film in town freely without having to wake up at the crack of dawn to avoid getting others in our shots.
 And you guys know how much I like my sleep!